 Also within HRSA’s BHW, Title VII Health Professions, specifically the PCTE program, is critical because it is the only federal program dedicated to funding and improving training of primary care physicians.

-ACP strongly supports increased funding for the Title VII PCTE program and has made it part of its advocacy priorities for many years.
-PCTE is funded through the annual congressional appropriations process and is anticipated to receive funds in FY2018 consistent with the prior year.
+ACP strongly supports increasing funding for the Title VII PCTE program and has made it part of its advocacy priorities for many years.
+PCTE is funded through the annual congressional appropriations process and is anticipated to receive funds in FY2022 consistent with the prior fiscal year.